Three Kingdoms: Collapse of central power

 Between the Yellow and Huai rivers, a conflict had erupted between Yuan Shu, Cao Cao, Tao Qian (Governor of Xu Province) and Lü Bu.
 Cao Cao forced the Yellow Turbans to surrender in 192, drove Yuan Shu to the south of the Huai River in 193, inflicted devastation upon Tao Qian in 194, received the surrender of Liu Bei (then a commander under Tao Qian) in 196, and captured and executed Lü Bu in 198.
 Cao was now in complete control of the southern part of the North China Plain.

 In the northeast, Gongsun Du held control of the Liaodong Peninsula and its environs, where he had established a state.
 He was succeeded by his son Gongsun Kang in 204.
-In the north across the frontier, since the fall of imperial control, the region had become chaotic as the Xiongnu remnants came into conflict with the Xianbei.Goguryeo was invaded by warlord Gongsun Kang in 204, resulting in the Daifang Commandery.
+In the north across the frontier, the Southern Xiongnu vassal state had also collapsed, leading to the dispersion of their tribes and the rise of the Xiuchuge, while the Xianbei people of the steppe began migrating southward into China.
+Another Han vassal, the Wuhuan, were also growing in power in the northeast.
+Goguryeo was invaded by warlord Gongsun Kang in 204, resulting in the Daifang Commandery.
 In 209, Kang invaded Goguryeo again, took the capital of Goguryeo and forced them to submit.
 Goguryeo was forced to move its capital further east.
 In Liang Province (present-day Gansu), rebellion had erupted in 184.
 In the west, Liu Yan had been Governor of Yi Province since his appointment in 188.
 He was succeeded by his son Liu Zhang in 194.
-Directly north of Liu Zhang's territory, Zhang Lu (leader of the Five Pecks of Rice) led a theocratic government at Hanzhong commandary (on the upper Han River).
+Directly north of Liu Zhang's territory, Zhang Lu, leader of the Five Pecks of Rice, led the theocratic government at Hanzhong commandery on the upper Han River.
 Liu Biao held control over his province as the Governor of Jing Province.
 Sun Quan held control over the lower Yangtze.